 400g (about 3.5 sticks) butter (I use salted, add about 1 tsp of salt if you use unsalted)

-About 1 tbsp lemon juice (or milk mixed with vanilla extract if you want vanilla icing), adjusted to taste/consistency
+1-4 tbsp lemon juice (or milk mixed with vanilla extract if you want vanilla icing), adjusted to taste/consistency

 Prepare the icing; remove butter from fridge 30 mins before starting and chop into small cubes.
 In a large mixing bowl, beat butter on high with an electric mixer until smooth and fluffy.
 Reduce speed to medium-low and gradually add icing sugar until combined, then increase speed to high and beat until very pale and fluffy.
 Gradually add lemon juice to taste, you may need to add more icing sugar if your mixture is too runny, or more lemon juice or milk if you mixture is too stiff.
 The icing should be smooth and easily spreadable, but stiff enough to hold its shape.